ncredinburgh/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

 This last point is particularly important.

 For a test to be of value, it must enable refactoring; tests that are tied to one particular way of solving the problem often have negative value because they must be modified or rewritten whenever the code is changed.
-Unfortunately, it is easy to write tests in this way for a number of months or years before you realise you were doing it wrong.
+Unfortunately, it is easy to write tests in this way for a number of months or years before you realize you were doing it wrong.

 By concentrating on the one property that is easy to measure, the others are de-emphasized.
 But, much worse than this, trying to meet a coverage target can actively push developers towards writing tests that are tied to the implementation.
 Bad tests are easier to write than good tests.